The callwithin( function allows a “mini-procedure” to be called as a subroutine within a formula and return a result.

 "" to call within the current procedure.

 label – identifies the beginning of the mini-subroutine.
 (The end of the mini-subroutine is defined by a return statement or the end of the procedure.)
 A label is a unique series of letters and numbers that identifies a location within the procedure.
-The label may not contain any spaces or punctuation except for ., _ and %, and must always end with a colon.
+The label must start with a letter, may not contain any spaces or punctuation except for ., _ and %, and must always end with a colon.
 The colon is not actually part of the label, it simply identifies the series of letters and numbers as a label instead of a field or variable..

 parameters – is a list of parameters to be passed to the subroutine.
 This list is optional, you don’t have to pass any parameters if you don’t need to.
 See parameter( and setparameter for more information on accessing parameters within a subroutine.